Joel Crothers: Career

-From 1969 to 1971, he played twice-married cheat and liar Ken Stevens #2 on the CBS serial The Secret Storm.
+From 1969 to 1971, Crothers played twice-married cheat and liar Ken Stevens No. 2 on the CBS serial The Secret Storm.
 Several of his 1971 episodes have been preserved by UCLA's TV Archives, though the magnetic VHS tapes are awaiting digital transfer and are not available for viewing by the public.
 From 1972 to 1976, he played concert pianist-turned-newspaper editor Julian Cannell on Somerset.
 From 1977 to 1984, he made it big with another soap opera role: Dr. Miles Cavanaugh on ABC's The Edge of Night, for which he was twice nominated as Outstanding Lead Actor in a Drama Series at the Daytime Emmy Awards in 1979 and 1984.
 He played that role until the series went off the air on December 28, 1984.
 In 1985, his final role was on Santa Barbara as both Jack Lee, a prominent attorney, and his villainous lookalike cousin Jerry Cooper, who had locked Jack in a dungeon and was posing as him.

-His soap opera fame helped draw attention to the ground-breaking off-Broadway play Torch Song Trilogy.
+Crothers' soap opera fame helped draw attention to the ground-breaking off-Broadway play Torch Song Trilogy.
 The play made major stars of its writer (and lead performer) Harvey Fierstein and castmates Estelle Getty and Matthew Broderick—but when it premiered, Crothers was better known than any of them and received star billing on posters, playbills, and even the tickets.
-Fierstein played Arnold, a world-weary drag queen; Crothers played Arnold’s bisexual lover, Ed.
+Fierstein played Arnold Beckoff, a world-weary drag queen; Crothers played Arnold's bisexual lover, Ed Reiss.
 He left the cast when Torch Song transferred to Broadway.
-Brian Kerwin played Ed in the film version.
+Brian Kerwin played Ed in the 1988 film version.

 Personal life

-Crothers was engaged to his good friend, actress Veleka Gray, at the time of his death.
+Crothers was openly gay among co-stars and others in the entertainment industry, but was closeted publicly and was even engaged to his good friend, actress Veleka Gray, at the time of his death.
 They became close friends on the set when she joined the final season of Somerset, where they played the lovers Julian Cannell and Vicki Paisley.